LukaKurnjek/eurocode-calculator/README.md

 Now you can compile the haskell code.
 Go to the haskel-libs folder and compile with: `ghc Main.hs`

-If you get the error message bellow you need to install ncurses library:
+If you get the error message bellow you need to install ncurses library:<br>
 `/usr/bin/ld.gold: error: cannot find -ltinfo`

-For Fedora: `sudo yum install ncurses-compat-libs`
+For Fedora: `sudo yum install ncurses-compat-libs`<br>
 For Ubuntu: `sudo apt-get install libncurses5-dev`

-Then you also have to create a symbolic link as:
+Then you also have to create a symbolic link as:<br>
 `sudo ln -s /usr/lib64/libtinfo.so.5 /usr/lib64/libtinfo.so`

 Running the program